Alcohol and Native Americans: The problem of beer

 Patent medicines such as "Stomach Bitters" with a high alcohol content were often sold to Native Americans while the sale of alcoholic beverages was prohibited.
 Illustration from Buffalo Land by W. E. Webb, 1874.

 In 1892 the United States District Court for the District of Montana found that beer was not included in the law's specification that "spirituous liquors" (which had included wine since 1834) were not to be sold or given to Indians.
 The result was a sudden introduction of beer saloons into reservations across the west.
 The agent in Muskegee, Indian Territory (Arkansas), reported "the opening of beer saloons in every village in the agency, almost without exception.
 The Indian and Federal laws were openly, flagrantly, and defiantly violated, drunkenness and its train of evils held full sway."
-Patent medicines such as Jamaica ginger and cooking flavors such as lemon extract containing a high alcohol content were also being sold in large quantities on reservations.
+Patent medicines such as Jamaica ginger and cooking flavors such as lemon extract with high alcohol content were sold in large quantities on reservations.
 The 1893 amendment to the law prohibited "ardent spirits, ale, beer, wine or intoxicating liquors or liquors of whatever kind," punishable with imprisonment for not more than two years and fines of not more than $300 for each offense.
 An 1897 amendment to the Indian Appropriations Act (29 Stat. at L. 506, chap.
 109), provides: That any person who shall sell, give away, dispose of, exchange, or barter any malt, spirituous, or vinous liquor, including beer, ale, and wine, or any ardent or other intoxicating liquor of any kind whatsoever, or any essence, extract, bitters, preparation, compound, composition, or any article whatsoever ... which produces intoxication, to any Indian ... shall be punished by imprisonment for not less than sixty days, and by a fine of not less than one hundred dollars."